Corporate governance

 CONSCIOUS ORGANISATION

-Conscious Organisation - We integrate transparency with accountability.
-Improving transparency practices and effectively adapt to new regulations.
-We are open to an external ESG assessment and we want to improve our ESG rating in the coming years.
+We integrate transparency with accountability.
+We continuously enhance our transparency practices and effectively adapt to new regulations.
+We are open to external ESG assessment.

-Taking into account the dynamics of changes in the environment in which we operate, we provide the best solutions in the field of risk management, and constantly improve our internal solutions supporting sustainable development.
+Taking into account the dynamic changes in the environment in which we operate, we provide best risk management solutions and continuously improve our internal frameworks that support sustainable development.

-The purpose of the Committee is to exercise strategic oversight over the Bank’s ESG activities.
-The Committee is a platform for dialogue within the organisation on sustainable development.
+The purpose of the Committee is to provide strategic oversight of the Bank’s activities in the area of ESG.
+It serves as a platform for internal dialogue within the organisation on sustainable development.

-It also serves as a consultation and advisory body for the Bank’s Management Board with respect to ESG activities.
-Its appointment also ensures regular, monthly monitoring of the implementation of the ESG strategy of Bank Ochrony Środowiska S.A.
+The Committee also performs a consultative and advisory role for the Bank’s Management Board with respect to ESG-related activities.
+Furthermore, the establishment of the Committee ensures systematic, monthly monitoring of the implementation of the ESG strategy of Bank Ochrony Środowiska S.A.

 • As a listed company, Bank Ochrony Środowiska S.A. attaches great importance to conducting its business in a sustainable and ethical manner, considering these factors as the most important principles of its operation, which stem directly from the bank's mission.